 The Group put up a small exhibition in November to commemorate Armistice Day.
 Here's how it looked before having to be moved as a result of the theft of lead from the Bedingfeld Chapel roof:

-The Group has begun detailed research on a major publication - A New History of Oxborough.
-Publication will be in January 2018.
+The Group is working on a major publication - A New History of Oxborough.
+Publication will be in 2018.

 The Group is building up an extensive archive, which PUBLICATIONS

 now includes documents, photographs, maps and The Group has produced two publications - Five from

 audiovisual material.
 It is available to research or just Oxborough and The Oxborough Roll of Honour.
 Copies can be